verdel/torrent-telegram-bot/README.md

-# Transmission Telegram Bot
+# Torrent Telegram Bot

 ## What is this?

-With transmission telegram bot, you can manage your Transmission torrent client.
+With torrent telegram bot, you can manage your Transmission or Qbittorrent torrent client.
 You can add, delete and list torrent entry.

 To get started create `config.yml` file with your favourite text editor.
-Add your bot token ID, allowed user or chat ID (not username), transmission url, username and password etc.
+Add your bot token ID, allowed user or chat ID (not username), torrent client url, username and password etc.

 ## Installation